chrisdanford/PinSnapper/README.md

 ## Synopsis

-A Chrome Extension to screen capture rectangles on a web page and pin them to Pinterest.
+PinSnapper is a Chrome Extension to screen capture rectangles on a web page and pin them to Pinterest.
+Just click the PinSnapper icon, drag a rectangle, and you've created a Pin.

 ![animated screenshot of PinSnapper in action](https://raw.githubusercontent.com/chrisdanford/PinSnapper/master/docs/screenshot.gif)